khyerdev/tcobalt/README.md

 <img src=https://github.com/OSCH2008/tcobalt/assets/82794982/f12acec9-c668-4b8b-819c-1256fe802915 style="width: 100%"></img>
 Stop using random websites to download videos, just use [cobalt.tools](https://cobalt.tools), or the unofficial command-line version, tcobalt.

+NOTICE: As of September 10th, the newest version of [cobalt.tools](https://cobalt.tools) contains breaking api changes.
+I made the changes necessary but ran into a massive issue that I do not feel motivated to fix.
+See [issue #1](https://github.com/khyerdev/tcobalt/issues/1) for more details.

 ## Features
 * tcobalt allows you to download videos and audios just as easily as you can with [cobalt.tools](https://cobalt.tools) with `tcb get`
 * tcobalt also allows you to download multiple videos/audios at once with `tcb bulk get` and `tcb bulk execute`